Venkatadri Express (film)

 Venkatadri Express is a 2013 Indian Telugu-language romantic comedy film written and directed by Merlapaka Gandhi.
 Produced by Gemini Kiran's Anandi Art Creations, the film stars Sundeep Kishan and Rakul Preet Singh (in her Telugu debut in Lead Role).
 Ramana Gogula provided the music while Chota K. Naidu and Gautham Raju performed the cinematography and editing respectively.

-The film is remade in Kannada as Tirupati Express (2014), in Bengali as Love Express (2016), in Odia as Love Station (2016).
+The film is remade in Kannada as Tirupathi Express (2014), in Bengali as Love Express (2016), in Odia as Love Station (2016).

 Plot

 Ram Murthy, a retired head master, is disciplined and strives to instill in his family to behave similarly.
 To avoid bad remarks from the society about his family, he sets up a family constitution of discipline.
 His mania for discipline is such a big thing that if any one of his family members commit 100 mistakes, they would be banished the person from the family.
 Thus all of the family members maintain a disciplinary life to avoid being banished from the house.
 Ram Murthy's brother Subrahmanyam was alleged to have committed 100 mistakes, although he didn't, he was sent away from home.
 While all of the family members commit fewer than 20 mistakes, Sundeep commits 99 mistakes and one more, he is out of the family.
 So to avoid that Sundeep starts leading a careful life.

 Brahmaji's marriage is scheduled at Tirupati and the whole family boards Venkatadri Express at Kacheguda.
 Sundeep's mother forgot the mangala sutra at the house and Sundeep goes away to bring it back.
 To his convenience, Sundeep has the berth reservation in S4 coach while others have in S3.
 Meanwhile, a miser techie Prarthana reaches Kacheguda to board the same train.
 Sundeep commandeers the auto and drives to his home, with Prarthana in passenger's seat despite her disapproval.
 He breaks the house's lock with a stone as he has no keys to open it making an impression to Prarthana that he is a thief.
 He takes the mangala sutra and goes back to Kacheguda.
 Prarthana catches yet another auto and reaches the station.
 A passenger, Dasthagiri, asks Sundeep to take care of his bag till he gets into the train after buying a water bottle.
 They both save each other's phone numbers so that Sundeep can give a missed call to Dasthagiri if the train starts leaving the station.